rsoliveira2018/react_hooks/README.md

-# Repo intended to store small react project regarding react hooks classes
+# Repo intended to store small react projects regarding react hooks

 First implementation consists of react hook useContext applied to function components in an organized manner.